guanyixi/docker-nginx-wordpress/README.md

-# Boilder plate for setting up a WordPress site in Docker with nginx
+# Boilerplate for setting up a WordPress site in Docker with nginx

 ## Before Start
 * Install docker desktop application in your computer.